vinay-jose/vinay-jose/README.md

 - ⚙️I’m a Software Engineer at Dbiz.AI, Bangalore.

-- ⚡Deep-diving into LLMs & Multi-Agent Systems to build autonomous assistants.
+- ⚡Deep-diving into Gen AI & RAG Systems.

-- 🔭Working on a personal <a href="https://vinayjose.com/" target="_blank" rel="noreferrer">portfolio website</a>  to learn frontend development.
+- 🔭Working on a personal <a href="https://vinayjose.com/" target="_blank" rel="noreferrer">portfolio website & blog</a>  to learn frontend development.

 - ♂ He/Him